-To help evaluate impacts from project-related contamination, sites with known or potential contamination along or near the proposed transmission line route were researched by review of online environmental databases and identification of land uses associated with hazardous material use.
+To help evaluate impacts from project-related contamination, sites with known or potential contamination along or near the proposed transmission line route were researched by review of online environmental databases, including the National Priorities List, Envirostor, the Resource and identification Recovery Information System, the Comprehensive Environmental Response Compensation and Liability Information System, the Solid Waste Information System, GeoTracker, local county and city websites, and the United States Army Corps of land Engineers' list of Formerly Used Defense Sites.
+Land uses associated with hazardous material use were also identified.
 The purpose of this review was to better define the areas where hazardous waste-contaminated sites could impact construction activities.
 The primary reason to define potentially hazardous sites is to protect worker health and safety and to minimize public exposure to hazardous materials during construction and waste handling.
 If encountered, contaminated soil may qualify as hazardous waste, thus requiring transport, handling, and disposal according to local, state, and federal regulations.